h10khxn/h10khxn/README.md

 # Hello!
-I am a software engineering student currently in my second year.
+I am a software engineering student currently in my third year.
 Here you will find projects I have created/worked on.
 Feel free to have a look :).

 # 💻 Tech Stack: